carmenlup/Introspect2b/README.md

 Resources not included in pipeline:

-1. Azure OpenAI - already deployed to run on local
+1. Azure OpenAI - already manually deployed to run the solution on local (reffer README.md documentation)
-1. Because of short timeline and issues in deployment:
+1. Because of short timeline of develop this POC:
 	- Azure Container Apps (ACA),
 	- Azure API Management (APIM),
 	- Azure Application Insights.

 ### Stage2: **Build and Push Docker Images to ACR**: